D33pst4t3/Cryptolinkpc/README.md

 # Why use the Cryptolinkpc wallet generator?

-You can generate wallets very fast compared to other avaialable software and without a connection to internet!
+You can generate wallets very fast compared to other available software and without a connection to internet!
 The program as been developed and tested under the operating system Windows 11.